SpatialFX/SMR/README.md

 # SMR V0.1.0
-This Rig is only availible on my website, once the next version comes out it SMR Version 0.1.0 will be moved here
+This is the first public Version of my rig, it is extremly simple with a base Armature and Base Mesh, there are no advanced features on the rig as they will be added in a future version
+Info.txt has Information regarding all the features in the rig.